World Literatures

 WLT 264/ RES 264 Dostoevsky (4 Credits)

 Offered as RES 264 and WLT 264.
-Focuses on close reading of the major novels, short fiction, and journalism of Dostoevsky, one of the greatest writers in modern literature.
-Combining penetrating psychological insight with the excitement of crime fiction, Dostoevsky’s works explore profound political, philosophical, and religious issues, in a Russia populated by students and civil servants, saints and revolutionaries, writers and madmen.
-In our close reading of his fiction and nonfiction, we’ll trace the development of Dostoevsky’s style and ideas, considering how these texts engage with issues specific to nineteenth-century Russia, as well as the broader traditions of European literature and intellectual history.
+Focuses on close reading of the major novels, short fiction and journalism of Dostoevsky, one of the greatest writers in modern literature.
+Combining penetrating psychological insight with the excitement of crime fiction, Dostoevsky’s works explore profound political, philosophical and religious issues, in a Russia populated by students and civil servants, saints and revolutionaries, writers and madmen.
+In a close reading of his fiction and nonfiction, the class traces the development of Dostoevsky’s style and ideas, considering how these texts engage with issues specific to nineteenth-century Russia, as well as the broader traditions of European literature and intellectual history.
 In translation. {L}

 Fall, Spring, Variable

-WLT 266md Colloquium: Topics in South African Literature and Film (4 Credits)
+WLT 266md Colloquium: Topics in South African Literature and Film-Modern (4 Credits)

-A study of South African literature and film with a focus on adaptation of literary texts to the screen.
-The course pays particular attention to the ways in which the political, economic and cultural forces of colonialism and apartheid have shaped contemporary South African literature and film: for what purposes do South African filmmakers adapt novels, biographies and memoirs to the screen?
-How do these adaptations help us visualize the relationship between power and violence in apartheid and post-apartheid South Africa?
-How do race, class, gender, sexuality and ethnicity complicate our understanding racial, political and gender-based violence in South Africa?
+A study of South African literature and cinema from apartheid era to the present.
+The course focuses on the ways in which the political, economic and cultural forces of colonialism and apartheid have shaped culture and politics in contemporary South Africa.
+The course also pays attention to the ways in which literature and film helps us visualize the relationship between power and violence in apartheid and post-struggle South Africa.
 Enrollment limited to 18. {L}

 Fall, Spring, Variable